sercanai/app-store-asset-cli/README.md

 # App Store Asset CLI

-A Typer + Rich powered CLI that pulls App Store logos and screenshots from multiple countries, combines them into structured JSON, and optionally generates a PDF report with each country’s assets.
+A command-line tool that pulls App Store logos and screenshots from multiple countries, combines them into structured JSON, and optionally generates a PDF report with each country’s assets.

 ## Features
 - download logos + screenshots per country (default `us,tr,jp`) with optional language overrides